norman-tom/pyromb/README.md

 **Attributes**
 'id' The name of the confluence [string]
 'out' Flag whether this confluence is the outfall [integer]
+<p>If no outlet is set, building the catchment will fail.
+If more than one is set, the first confluence with this attribute set will be adopted as the outlet. </p>

 **Support**
 Confluence Only
 **Notes**